Photo by Mei Tao

 Vintner’s Daughter Active Botanical Serumgoop, $185

-It’s not surprising that this oil has a cult following: It’s an infusion of 22 of the world’s most active organic botanicals mixed with powerful essential oils.
-Anti-inflammatory phytonutrients, skin-firming phytoceramides, plus nourishing fatty acids and anti-oxidants stimulate cellular turnover, enhance elasticity, strengthen capillaries, inhibit melanin production, prevent wrinkles, and protect against free radicals.
-The revolutionary formula penetrates deeply, restoring moisture, clarity, smoothness, and glow to your skin.
+It’s not surprising that this oil has a cult following: It’s an infusion of 22 active organic botanicals mixed with powerful essential oils.
+Phytonutrients and minerals help balance skin; phytoceramides, nourishing fatty acids, and antioxidants stimulate and brighten dull complexions.
+The revolutionary formula beautifully sinks in, leaving skin smooth and glowy.

 Lane tries new things on her friends and clients, but she also grills them for their favorites.
 “It’s good to listen,” she says.
 “Haley introduced me to Juice Beauty—I love the bitten-vampire-blood color [Juice Beauty Liquid Lip in Chelsea], and the eyeshadow pencils—I love Haze, which is this soft beige, and Stone, which I love for darker skin tones.
 Haley was like, ‘You need this!,’ and I totally fell in love with their lip stains and glosses and the natural eyeshadow sticks.
 She also got me into the In Fiore Cellular Renewal Complex, this beautiful milky serum.
 I also love the Cat Burki acid peel, and her antioxidant mask.
 I go to this great market in Woodstock called Sunflower—it has a giant aisle of face washes and I love it.”

 Juice Beauty Phyto-Pigments Liquid Lipgoop, $24